- Alkyl halides are organic compounds containing carbon – halogen bond.

 SN2 reactivity: tertiary > secondary > primary > methyl

-SN2 is a bimolecular nucleophilic substitution reaction taking place in single step while SN1 is a unimolecular substitution reaction taking place in more than one steps.
+SN2 is a bimolecular nucleophilic substitution reaction taking place in a single step while SN1 is a unimolecular substitution reaction taking place in more than one step.
 The order of reaction for both mechanisms is also different.
 Both pathways are important for the synthesis of various organic compounds.

 Examples of nucleophilic reaction of alkyl halides